 Speed: 5 | Glide: 4 | Turn: 0 | Fade: 4 | PDGA Approved

-It’s very suprising not to see this disc made in at least D line or X like plastic, but maybe since Discraft has been exceeding expectations in sales after the McBeth signing we will be presented with some great suprises of the Drone being featured more.
-To date, 6/11/19 the only plastic type Discraft is utilizing is one and a special run currently:
+It’s very surprising not to see this disc made in at least D line or X like plastic, but maybe since Discraft has been exceeding expectations in sales after the McBeth signing we will be presented with some great surprises of the Drone being featured more.
+To date, 6/11/19 the only plastic-type Discraft is utilizing is one and a special run currently:

-Multiple other pro’s use the Drone, but like we said the addition of the Zone has caught the eye of everyone since it’s almost the exact same disc, but being a little more domey.
-For a beginner/intermediate that’s a great thing, but for experts they have really been pushing more and more towards very overstable discs.
-By all means don’t take this comment as the Drone is not overstable, it’s just there has been some releases that have been.
+Multiple other pros use the Drone, but like we said the addition of the Zone has caught the eye of everyone since it’s almost the exact same disc, but being a little more domey.
+For a beginner/intermediate that’s a great thing, but for experts, they have really been pushing more and more towards very overstable discs.
+By all means, don’t take this comment as the Drone is not overstable, it’s just there have been some releases that have been.